abinnquist/fNIRSpreProcessing/README.md

 3. You can use post-preprocessing to compare motion correction or ensure you don't have wonky data.

 # Pre-preprocessing: Data structure, triggers, and more
 There is now a folder to check for the following before you start preprocessing.
 You can run these scripts seperately or use the prePREprocessing.m script to choose which functions you would like to run.
+- How-to Youtube video for Pre-prepocessing: https://youtu.be/bCs8rlV6O3U

 0. prePREprocessing.m: Turn on/off the below functions to ensure good data organization before running preprocessing.
 1. folderRename.m: Your folders are missing the study prefix.
 This can be for some of the or all of them.
 It will only add the study prefix for the ones that are missing.